-- Facebook.
-The “Tax Credits, Universal Credits & Benefits Support Group” on Facebook.
+- The “Tax Credits, Universal Credits & Benefits Support Group” on Facebook.
 If you’re on Facebook, look for this group and join it.
-Its claimants helping other claimants.
+It’s claimants helping other claimants.
 You can find answers to questions here and ask your own.
-They’re often more helpful than the professionals!
+Plus, they’re often more helpful than the professionals!

-You can get free food from food banks but
+You can get free food from food banks, but bear in mind:

 - You can only use a food bank three times a year.
-They won’t turn you away if you come more often but this will flag up to them that there is a deeper problem and they will look into ways that that can be helped.
+They won’t turn you away if you come more often, but this will flag up to them that there is a deeper problem and they will look into ways to resolve it.